GoogleChrome/lighthouse-ci/CONTRIBUTING.md

 ## Updating the Lighthouse Version

 Updating the Lighthouse version used by LHCI involves more than a simple `package.json` update.
-When the Lighthouse version changes, it is usually a _breaking change_ for Lighthouse CI (see [version policy](./docs/version-policy.md)) and triggers many corresponding updates, including the following:
+When the Lighthouse version changes, it is usually a _breaking change_ for Lighthouse CI (see [version policy](./docs/version-policy.md)) and triggers many corresponding updates, including the following ([Example PR](https://github.com/GoogleChrome/lighthouse-ci/pull/621)):

 - Update the `package.json` version in @lhci/utils and @lhci/cli.
 - Run the new `lighthouse` version on a sufficiently complex URL (https://www.coursehero.com/ or https://www.theverge.com) and commit the LHR.